-To find the Call for Evaluators 2025 and begin your application process, click on “Open Calls” in the dashboard.
+To find the Call for Agriculture Evaluators 2026 and begin your application process, click on “Open Calls” in the dashboard.
 Here you will see all open calls.

-To select the correct call, click on “Call for Evaluators 2025” .
+To select the correct call, click on “C Call for Agriculture Evaluators 2026” .

 To proceed with your application, click the “Create application” button in the top right corner.